2025–26 Jordan FA Cup

-The 2025–26 Jordan FA Cup will be the 44th season of the national football competition of Jordan.
+The 2025–26 Jordan FA Cup was the 44th season of the national football competition of Jordan.
 The winners of the competition will earn a spot in the 2026–27 AFC Champions League Two group stages.

 The competition started on 9 September 2025 and is planned to conclude on 8 May 2026.

+Al-Hussein were crowned as champions for the first time in club history, after defeating Al-Ramtha 0–3.

 Preliminary round

-Eight teams from the 2025 Jordanian Second Division League will participate in the preliminary round of the CFI Jordan Cup.
-The matches of this round will be held in a single-match knockout system, with the winning sides advancing to the round of 32.
+Eight teams from the 2025 Jordanian Second Division League participated in the preliminary round of the CFI Jordan Cup.
+The matches of this round were held in a single-match knockout system, with the winning sides advancing to the round of 32.

 A draw was held on 19 August 2025 to determine the match-ups.
 The schedule was released on 1 September 2025.